 6. Can EU companies provide financing and financial assistance to Russia to support the agricultural sector in those areas?
+Last update: 22 June 2022

 Yes, Council Regulation 833/2014 envisage an exemption for public financial support for trade in this respect.
 The prohibition to provide public financing or financial assistance for trade with, or investment in Russia explicitly exempts public financing or financial assistance for trade in food and for agricultural, medical or humanitarian purposes (Article 2e of Council Regulation 833/2014).